• American shad was introduced to the West Coast from the Atlantic Coast in 1871

-Despite sharing the water with similar fish in the Atlantic Ocean, where they originate from, the current west coast variety of American shad are the only documented anadromous shad in the Pacific, meaning that they must migrate during their spawning season into fresh water.
+Despite sharing the water with similar fish in the Atlantic Ocean, where they originate from, the current West Coast variety of American shad is the only documented anadromous shad in the Pacific, meaning that they must migrate during their spawning season into freshwater.

 Spawning starts at the beginning of spring as shad begins its journey to the rivers far upstream.

-Anadromous species of shad can live for as long as 6-10 years in their preferred habitats, although the travelling during migration can be the cause of death for many fish given the often harsh conditions they must face on the journey.
+Anadromous species of shad can live for as long as 6-10 years in their preferred habitats, although traveling during migration can be the cause of death for many fish given the often harsh conditions they must face on the journey.

 American Shad History